 The vast majority of total users in the funnel have low intent and doing text searches only indirectly related to a product (e.g., ski vacations).
 This group is at the top of the purchase funnel; they are “suspects”, not prospects.
 As they search they begin to be presented with products through either Surfaces across Google or Shopping Ads related to their search term.
 Clicking on specific product ads moves users down the funnel, as they are now looking at actual products and are showing a possible intent to purchase.

-Users who choose to browse products on Google’s Shopping tab which presents listings of like products are also showing a higher intent to purchase.
+Users who choose to browse products on Google’s Shopping tab which presents listings of like products, are also showing a higher intent to purchase.
 Clicking Shopping’s “Buy on Google” filter would be an even stronger signal.
-These products are from merchants participating in the Google Actions program and users may purchase these right on Google through its universal shopping cart with instant checkout.
+These products are from merchants participating in the Google Actions program and users may purchase these directly through Google’s universal shopping cart with instant checkout.

 Users browsing or searching on Actions’ are at the bottom of the funnel, demonstrating the highest initial intent to purchase.
 Users, one step away from an actual purchase, can make their purchase immediately, without being redirected to a merchant’s site, registering, and providing their credit card information.